 Retraction Demand Letters

 There are times when merely deleting a defamatory article is not enough to repair the harm that the publication caused one of our clients.
-If the defamation was harmful enough and a large enough audience read or heard about it, then it is often necessary to demand that the individual or company that published the defamatory articles also publish a retraction.
+Our defamation lawyers in Colorado know that if the defamation was harmful enough and a large enough audience read or heard about it, then it is often necessary for our defamation of character attorneys demand that the individual or company that published the defamatory articles also publish a retraction.
 Our retraction demand letters explain why our clients are entitled to retractions that are published just as prominently as the defamatory publications that caused them harm.

 Settlement Demand Letters

 Some of our clients have suffered substantial reputational or economic harm due to defamatory publications others published.
 Even if the people or businesses that defamed them cease and desist, delete their defamatory publications, or publish retractions, our clients might not be made whole.
-As an alternative to filing a lawsuit or when the evidence discovered during a lawsuit would make it appropriate to do so, we will write settlement demand letters for our clients.
-These letters give potential defendants or actual defendants opportunities to closely evaluate the costs and risks associated with defending against and losing a defamation lawsuit at the trial and appellate court levels.
+As an alternative to filing a lawsuit or when the evidence discovered during a lawsuit would make it appropriate to do so, our defamation lawyers in Colorado will write settlement demand letters for our clients.
+These letters, written by professional defamation of character attorneys, give potential defendants or actual defendants opportunities to closely evaluate the costs and risks associated with defending against and losing a defamation lawsuit at the trial and appellate court levels.
 Those prospective defendants or actual defendants can then decide to agree to our clients’ settlement demands rather than take the risk of losing big after a jury trial or incurring hundreds of thousands of dollars in litigation fees that they will not be able to recover even if they successfully defend the claims our clients bring against them.

 Due to the high volume of calls our law firm receives from people seeking legal advice about their potential defamation claims, we do not provide free consultations.
-If you would like to schedule a paid consultation with a defamation attorney who has experience litigating defamation claims in trial courts and arguing defamation law principles in appellate courts contact us.
+If you would like to schedule a paid consultation with a defamation lawyer in Colorado or Arizona who has experience litigating defamation claims in trial courts and arguing defamation law principles in appellate courts contact us.